iamdonovan/stupid_journal_rankings/README.md

 ## usage

-To run the program, you will need a spreadsheet of journal names (preferably matching the names used by SJR) and corresponding SJR category codes.
+To run the program, you will need a spreadsheet of journal names (`'Journal'`; preferably matching the names used by SJR) and corresponding SJR category codes (`'Scimago Category'`).

 Run the program from the repository directory as follows: